Skip to main content

 Optional Criteria (choose 2)

-If you personally built the technology (as CTO/technical co-founder), open-source codebases, patents, or published research can support OC1.
+If you personally built the technology (as CTO/technical co-founder), granted patents, product development with revenue traction, or work in a new digital field supports OC1.

 What Evidence to Submit